-I have been writing about lesbian and gay parents for nearly fifteen years.
+I have been writing about lesbian and gay parents for over fifteen years.
 Over the past decade I have undertaken a number of projects focusing on lesbian mothers.
 The first of these examined the experiences of Australian lesbian (and gay) foster parents.
 The second project explored the educational experiences of lesbian mother families in South Australia.
 This research was widely reported in the media.
 I have also undertaken research with Suzanne McLaren examining attitudes towards lesbian parenting.
 In addition, I have undertaken analysis of media representations of lesbian mothers.

 My research on surrogacy (with Clemence Due) and sperm donation (including with Brett Scholz) has examined gay men in relation to reproduction.
 I have also prepared an Information Sheet about LGBT pregnancy loss for the Australian Psychological Society, with Clare Bartholomaeus.

 A full list of my research publications on the topic of lesbian and gay parents can be found further down the page, and are drawn on in the applications of research findings sections below.

 Overall the research findings highlight the many different ways in which lesbians and gay men can become parents, and the potential discrimination they may face due to perceptions of their sexuality.
 For the most part, the research I have undertaken, particularly of media representations of lesbian and gay parents, shows how white heterosexual parenting is positioned as the norm which others both expected to aspire to and are judged against.
 This is an important point for practitioners to keep in mind, in terms of challenging this norm.